v-scornell/MD-101T00-ManagingModernDesktops/MD-101_Lab_ChangeLog.md

 This log will be updated whenever updates are made to the lab steps in MD-101.
 Note that this log only contains changes to the labs.
 The change log for course content is still located in the Learning Download Center.

+### 04-05-21

+- Minor corrections
+    - 0404 - Removed region in App store URL
+    - 0303 - Removed legacy steps related to Notepad in ESR
+    - 0702 - Removed steps to Mount the ISO on CFG1 in Task 1 - this is actually not necessary as the files are already in the sources folder.
+Updated Task 3 Step 4 to reflect this.
+- Minor formatting errors

 ### 02-21-21